Publications

 Monetary Policy Transmission amid Demand Reallocations

-International Journal of Central Banking, Accepted
+International Journal of Central Banking, 2025

 The Pro-competitive Effects of Trade Agreements

-Journal of International Economics, July 2024
+Journal of International Economics, 2024

 Invoicing and the Dynamics of Pricing-to-Market: